maximebf/atomik/docs/en/manual/actions.md

     $viewOutput = Atomik::execute('myAction');
     $variables = Atomik::execute('myAction', false);

-Calling an action using *Atomik::execute()* does not mean an action file must exist.
-However, in this case, a view file with the same name must exists.
-Otherwise, false is returned.
+Calling an action using `Atomik::execute()` does not mean an action file must exist.
+However, in this case, a view file with the same name must exist.
+Otherwise, an exception will be thrown.

 Actions executed this way will also be influenced by the HTTP method.
 You can specify a specific method by appendinf it to the action name.
 The global action will also be executed.